 Road Closures.
 The City is alerting the public of road closures and towing zones to minimize congestion in neighborhoods that border the parade route.
-“No Parking” signs have been installed in the neighborhoods west of Bayshore Blvd. and will be in effect beginning Friday, January 25, 2019 through Saturday, January 26, 2019.
+“No Parking” signs will be installed in the neighborhoods west of Bayshore Blvd. and will be in effect beginning Friday, January 24, 2020 through Saturday, January 25, 2020.
 Tampa Police Department advises motorists to avoid parking in the “No Parking” areas or vehicles will be towed at the owner’s expense.
 A detailed listing of when and where road closures occur is available here.

 Streetcar is FREE!

 *Due to construction in Downtown Tampa, JazzFest will be postponed until 2022!

 Before and after the Parade, official Gasparilla parties and stages showcase music performances at Curtis Hixon Waterfront Park.
 And new in 2019 is the 1st Annual Gasparilla Jazzfest on Sunday, January 27th 2019 in Curtis Hixon Park.